About

 As far as I'm concerned, your private matters are none of my business.

-This blog and everything that goes on in it is recorded by Google's systems.
+This blog and everything that goes on in it is, most likely, recorded by Blogger/Google/Alphabet's systems.

-Hey, this is Google's blogging platform after all!
+Hey, this is Blogger/Google/Alphabet's blogging platform after all!

-So no matter what privacy policy I may have, it's all trumped by Google's policies.
+So no matter what privacy policy I may have, it's all trumped by Blooger/Google/Alphabet's policies.